jaroslawwielgus/TextProcessing/README.md

 Creating the app required from me knowledge of django, python, html, css.
 I saved and read the data in / from sqlite database.
 I handled exceptions.
 The app is resposive.

 ## Running
+Go to the project directory:

+`cd project`

-Firstly, run the command:
+Next, run the command:

 `python manage.py migrate`

-Secondly, run:
+Finally, run:

 `python manage.py runserver`